Quafadas/dedav4s/README.md

 # dedav4s
 Declarative Data Viz 4 Scala.
 This wraps Vega and Vega Lite

-# In an ammonite terminal
+# In a (scala 3) ammonite terminal

     import $ivy.`io.github.quafadas::dedav4s:0.0.5-SNAPSHOT`
     import viz.PlotTargets.desktopBrowser
     import viz.vega.extensions.*

     (1 to 10).plotBarCart()

+Will also work in any repl environment, as long as...

 # What just happened?
 What are the constraints?
 plotBarChart is an [extension method](https://dotty.epfl.ch/docs/reference/contextual/extension-methods.html) on numeric iterables.
 It deals with some light admin before setting up a (Bar Chart)[https://vega.github.io/vega/examples/bar-chart/].